Ferry travel and island hopping in Ibiza

 Traveling to Ibiza

 The island of Ibiza is famous for its wild partying, amazing beaches, hippie lifestyle, and world-renowned gastronomy.
 It’s one of the most visited destinations in the world and has been a favorite spot for summer vacation since the ‘60s.
-Part of the Balearic group of islands, it’s also a perfect destination for island hopping in Spain.
+Part of the Balearic island group, it’s also a perfect destination for island hopping in Spain.

 Ibiza is a safe destination, perfect for couples, groups of friends and families.
 If you’re looking for peace and quiet, staying in one of the island’s villages is the way to go.